 Procrastination is the act of unnecessarily postponing decisions or actions.
-For example, if someone postpones an assignment until right before the deadline, despite the fact that they intended to work on it earlier, that person is procrastinating.
+For example, if someone delays working on an assignment until right before its deadline for no reason, despite intending to work on it earlier, that person is procrastinating.

 Procrastination is associated with a variety of dangers and negative effects, including worse academic performance, worse financial status, increased interpersonal relationship issues, reduced wellbeing, and worse mental and physical health.

 Furthermore, many of these issues are connected with one another, which means that they tend to occur together, and that some of them can cause or exacerbate others.
 For example, procrastination can lead to mental health issues such as stress, which in turn can lead to issues such as reduced wellbeing, worse physical health, and worse academic and job performance.

 Understanding the dangers of procrastination is important, because it can help you identify when and how procrastination is negatively affecting someone, including you, and because being aware of these issues can increase your and other people’s motivation to overcome procrastination.
 As such, in the following article you will learn more about the dangers of procrastination, which will allow you to identify and handle them as effectively as possible.